jmcrego/MiNMT/README.md

 * `minmt-translate.py`: Runs inference

-:warning: Run clients with the -h option for a detailed description of available options.
+:information_source: Run clients with the -h option for a detailed description of available options.

 ## Usage example: